 Dr. Scott Rosner

-- Why did you decide to pursue this field?
+Why did you decide to pursue this field?
 Was it something you were always interested in?

 The reason I became a doctor of chiropractic was mainly my dad.
 He is also a chiropractor and I grew up helping him in his office by changing the face paper in each treatment room and showing patients to the rooms.
-In fact, in our fifth-grade yearbook, we were asked what we wanted to be when we grow up; most kids wrote movie star, athlete, or teacher, and I wrote chiropractor
+In fact, in our fifth-grade yearbook, we were asked what we wanted to be when we grow up; most kids wrote movie star, athlete, or teacher, but I wrote chiropractor.

-As I went through my undergraduate studies at the University of Massachusetts Amherst, I decided to pursue my interests in working with athletes and ended up working as an assistant in the Athletic Training Department.
+As I went through my undergraduate studies at the University of Massachusetts Amherst, I decided to pursue my interests in working with athletes and ended up working as an assistant in the athletic training department.
 One day, while in the training room, I was lucky enough to shadow the chiropractor for the athletic department and see my two loves of working with athletes and chiropractic in action.
 As graduation approached, I knew I wanted to become a chiropractor who focused on working with athletes.

-- What are some of the greatest challenges you face on a day-to-day basis?
+What are some of the greatest challenges you face on a day-to-day basis?
 Successes?

 Success when working in an athletic setting is when all providers that are part of the medical team are working together to ensure the course of action is in the athlete's best interest.
 In the clinical setting, success is when our patients are able to resume doing what brings them joy.

-- Having worked in so many different settings -- academic, clinical, athletic, etc. -- is there one you find particularly rewarding?
+Having worked in so many different settings (academic, clinical, athletic, etc.) is there one you find particularly rewarding?

 I enjoy all of them for different reasons.
 I enjoy teaching because I get to help kids learn more about the human body and cultivate a love for the sciences and healthcare, regardless of what profession they end up in.
-I love working with athletes on the sideline as well as the office because I get to be creative in how I approach their care and tailor it to their sport.
+I love working with athletes on the sideline as well as in the office because I get to be creative in how I approach their care and tailor it to their sport.

-If I had to choose, I would say I enjoy the clinical setting most of all because most patients are not elite athletes — they are people with a problem that they have trusted me to help them with, and I love to hear that they can get back to doing the things that bring them joy.
+If I had to choose, I would say I enjoy the clinical setting most of all because most patients are not elite athletes -- they are people with a problem that they have trusted me to help them with, and I love to hear that they can get back to doing the things that bring them joy.
 Clinical settings allow me to take techniques that I use for treating athletes and apply them to the general population.
 I enjoy watching as their range of motion, strength, and quality of life improves.

-- What does continuing education look like for you?
+What does continuing education look like for you?
 How do you stay up to date with new research and developments in the field?

 Each year, Massachusetts requires 12 hours of continuing education, and being a certified chiropractic sports physician requires these 12 hours to be in sports medicine.
 Most of my continuing education is from hands-on seminars that teach me a new technique or concept to help my patients.

 For instance, this past year I attended a FAKTR seminar.
 FAKTR stands for functional and kinetic treatment with rehabilitation and utilizes instrument-assisted soft tissue mobilization and various other manual techniques to personalize care based on a patient's musculoskeletal issues.
 While I've been certified in the concept for seven years, the hands-on seminar was a great refresher and the new research that was presented helped to validate the treatment concept.

 What advice would you give to someone considering a career in sports medicine?

 The best advice I can give is to shadow a variety of professionals in the sports medicine field to discover which roles you're most drawn to.
 Taking courses and attending seminars about sports medicine can help you make sure you are passionate about sports medicine.